K-12 Education Cybersecurity Guidance

 Definition and scope

-K-12 cybersecurity guidance encompasses the body of regulatory requirements, technical standards, and operational frameworks that govern how public and private elementary and secondary schools protect digital systems, student data, and administrative infrastructure.
-The scope spans two distinct regulatory domains: federal student privacy law and federal/state cybersecurity standards.
+K-12 cybersecurity guidance refers to the body of regulatory requirements, technical standards, and operational frameworks that govern how public and private elementary and secondary schools protect digital systems, student data, and network infrastructure.
+The scope spans districts of all sizes — from single-building rural schools to urban districts operating 500 or more facilities — and encompasses endpoint security, identity management, network monitoring, and incident response planning.

 How it works